sachit27/greenR/README.md

 `greenR` is an award-winning open-source R package for quantifying, analyzing, and visualizing urban greenness and microclimate priorities.
 It integrates OpenStreetMap, satellite imagery, population grids, and canopy height models into a unified analytical pipeline — from street-segment greenness scoring to city-scale climate-responsive planting prioritization.

+If you find `greenR` useful, please consider starring the repository on GitHub.

 ## Which Function Should I Use?

 Start here if you are new to the package: